KSP-KOS/KOS/doc/source/structures/misc/string.rst

 .. attribute:: String:LENGTH

-    :type: integer
+    :type: :struct:`Scalar` (integer)
     :access: Get only

     Number of characters in the string

 .. method:: String:PADLEFT(width)

-    :parameter width: integer number of characters the resulting string will contain
+    :parameter width: :struct:`Scalar` (integer) number of characters the resulting string will contain
     :type: :struct:`String`

     Returns a new right-aligned version of this string padded to the given width by spaces.

 .. method:: String:PADRIGHT(width)

-    :parameter width: integer number of characters the resulting string will contain
+    :parameter width: :struct:`Scalar` (integer) number of characters the resulting string will contain
     :type: :struct:`String`

     Returns a new left-aligned version of this string padded to the given width by spaces.

 .. method:: String:REMOVE(index,count)

-    :parameter index: integer position of the string from which characters will be removed from the resulting string
+    :parameter index: :struct:`Scalar` (integer) position of the string from which characters will be removed from the resulting string
-    :parameter count: integer number of characters that will be removing from the resulting string
+    :parameter count: :struct:`Scalar` (integer) number of characters that will be removing from the resulting string
     :type: :struct:`String`

     Returns a new string out of this string with the given count of characters removed starting at the given index.